FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 ## 9. CNSService

-**Note:** from 3.0.0-rc3 version started, CNS is no longer supported。For the corresponding contract alias function, please refer to the BFS link function.。
+**Note:** Starting with version 3.0.0-rc3, CNS is no longer supported。For the corresponding contract alias function, please refer to the BFS link function。

-**Migration Instructions:** Due to the abandonment of the CNS interface, BFS contains the functions of the CNS and also provides the corresponding adaptation interface.。You can change the original CNS service interface to the BFS interface.
+**Migration Instructions:** Due to the abandonment of the CNS interface, BFS contains the functions of the CNS and also provides the corresponding adaptation interface。You can change the original CNS service interface to the BFS interface.
 The interface corresponds to the following table:

 | Method Name| CNSService                                                   | BFSService                                                   |
 | ------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |